Sam's Club: History

 On February 1, 2017, John Furner replaced Brewer as CEO of Sam's Club.

 On January 11, 2018, Walmart announced that 63 Sam's Club locations in cities including Memphis, Houston, Seattle, and others would be closing.
 Some of the stores had already liquidated, without notifying employees, some employees learned by a company-wide email delivered January 11.
 All of the 63 stores were gone from the Sam's Club website as of the morning of January 11, 2018.
 Walmart said that ten of the stores will become e-commerce distribution centers and employees can reapply to work at those locations.
 Business Insider magazine calculated that over 11,000 workers will be affected.
 On the same day, Walmart announced that as a result of the new tax law, it would be raising Walmart starting wages, distributing bonuses, expanding its leave policies and contributing toward the cost of employees' adoptions.
 Doug McMillon, Walmart's CEO, said, "We are early in the stages of assessing the opportunities tax reform creates for us to invest in our customers and associates and to further strengthen our business, all of which should benefit our shareholders."

 On November 15, 2019, Kathryn McLay succeeded Furner as CEO of Sam's Club.

-In Midland, Texas, a Sam's Club store was the site of a violent stabbing that wounded three family members, including two young children.
-The suspect, a 19-year-old who allegedly stabbed the family due to fearing they had symptoms of COVID-19, and were of Asian American descent.
-He was sentenced in 2022 to 25 years imprisonment.
+McLay announced plans in 2023 for the company to build 30 stores.
+She became CEO of Walmart International in 2023 and was succeeded as Sam's Club CEO by Christopher Nicholas.

+As of January 2024, Sam's Club used an artificial intelligence-based receipt-checking technology at 10 stores that required customers to move through a portal to verify purchases.
+The company announced plans to put the technology in all of its stores by the end of 2024.

+In April 2025, Sam's Club announced the nationwide implementation of its AI-powered receipt verification technology across all 600 U.S. locations.

 Design

 Like other warehouse clubs, Sam's Club sells most of its merchandise in bulk and directly off pallets.
 The clubs are arranged like warehouses, with merchandise stocked in steel bins.
 Products sold include jewelry, designer goods, sunglasses, crystal, and collectibles, electronics, floral, apparel, food, and meats.
 Most locations have Pharmacy, Tire and Battery, Photo (as of late 2019, photo was cut from most clubs), Bakery, Optical, Café, and Floral departments.

-Sam's Club markets items under the private labels Simply Right, Member's Mark, Bakers & Chefs, Daily Chef, Sam's Club, and Richelieu Foods, a private label manufacturer of frozen pizza, salad dressing, sauces, marinades, condiments, and deli salads.
+Sam's Club consolidated its private labels under the Member's Mark brand in 2017.
 Sam's Club does not sell the Sam's Choice or Great Value brands that are available in Walmart stores.

-Sam's Business Center

-Sam's Club opened their first Business Center in Houston, Texas, in August 2008.
-Converted from an existing Sam's location, the Business Center is similar in concept to Costco's Business Centers.

-In January 2010, the company announced it would be closing its Business Center, along with nine other clubs across the United States.